Canadian Federation of Students: University of Guelph

 The Central Student Association representing undergraduate University of Guelph students submitted an injunction on February 16, 2010, against the CFS and its affiliates for denying the student association a vote to leave CFS as a result of a dispute over the validity of a petition required to initiate the referendum.

 Justice O'Connor of the Ontario Superior Court of Justice ordered that a vote be conducted and administered by a referendum oversight committee (ROC) based on CFS bylaws (consisting of two representatives selected by the CFS and two representatives selected by the student association).
 Justice O'Connor modified the committee by appointing former Ontario Superior Court Justice James Chadwick as a fifth member of the committee to act as an independent third party to break deadlocks should the two parties disagree on administration of the vote.

 The court-ordered referendum was conducted online in early April 2010.
-Guelph students voted 73.5% in favour of leaving CFS in an online poll conducted by the university administration.
+Guelph students voted 73.5 per cent in favour of leaving CFS in an online poll conducted by the university administration.
 CFS and CFS-O appealed Justice O'Connor's decision and the matter was held on May 31, 2011 though the application Judge, Justice O'Connor, failed to provide any reasons for the decision, making it impossible to review the appeal.
 The Appeals Court Judges ordered the matter be heard by a different Judge.